-In today’s tech-saturated global marketplace, businesses can’t survive without a strong team of computer information systems experts.
+In today’s tech-saturated global marketplace, businesses can’t survive without a strong team of business information systems experts.
 That means jobs in this field are some of the fastest growing positions in management, and provide attractive salaries for new and experienced professionals.
 In fact, "Money Magazine" consistently ranks this major as one of the hottest degree fields in America based on employment growth, job independence, and job security.

 This major suits you if you are passionate about cutting-edge technologies and seeking management opportunities.
-The computer information systems major focuses on business firms and their operations.
+The business information systems major focuses on business firms and their operations.
 It considers technology as a strategic tool to empower business success.